Magic People

-Magic People was the debut album by the Canadian rock group The Paupers.
+Magic People is the debut album by the Canadian rock group The Paupers.
 It was produced by Rick Shorter and it made it to 178 on the U.S. charts.

 Background

 Prior to working with Rick Shorter on the album, the group's single "If I Call You By Some Name" bw "Copper Penny" was produced by him.
 He wrote the A side, which became a hit in Canada in January 1967.
 The single reached number 6 on Toronto’s CHUM chart with single sales reaching 35,000.
 This raised their profile, and after playing at the Café au Go Go, they attracted the right attention.
 An album deal was promptly struck with the Verve record label, initially on their Verve Folkways imprint and ultimately Verve Forecast.
 The group stayed in New York City from late April to early May 1967 and over the course of two sessions at Columbia's 30th Street studio on April 27 and May 4 recorded an album's worth of songs with Shorter producing, which included "Magic People", "Think I Care" and the B-side "White Song".
 A re-recording of "If I Call You By Some Name" and the outtake "Love and Racing" from these sessions remain unissued.

 The finished product which was released on July 1, 1967, was produced and arranged by Rick Shorter with help from The Paupers and under the production supervision of Jerry Schoenbaum and John Court.